github/maven-plugins/README.md

     in the `settings.xml` file

 * repositoryName
-  * Name of repository that downloads will be uploaded to
+  * Name of repository
 * repositoryOwner
-  * Owner of repository that downloads will be uploaded to
+  * Owner of repository

 *Note:* `repositoryOwner` property and `repositoryName` are optional and will be inferred from the following properties if not specified